keisks/jfleg/README.md

 REFERENCE |  55.26 | 62.37

 - If you want to add your score, please send an e-mail to keisuke[at]cs.jhu.edu a link to your paper and system outputs.
+- The reference scores are computed by averaging each reference.

 ## Reference